Category:

 3. How do they want to buy from me?

-Selling the features and benefits of the products you offer is fine; but first, ask the customers how they are going to use your products.
-Your salespeople can’t simply be experts in your products – they have to engage the customer on the level of how the customer is going to use the product, and do it individually.
-Like an improv actor working with other cast members, they need to create an interactive relationship with the shopper, and in doing so, make them a buyer.
+It’s fine to sell the features and benefits of the products you offer; but first, ask the customer how they are going to use your products.
+Your salespeople can’t simply be experts in your products – they have to engage the customer about how the customer is going to use the product, and do so individually.
+Like an improv actor working with other cast members, if they can create an interactive relationship with the shopper, they can make them a buyer.
 Selling today is aspirational, not technical.
-While price is of course an element of the purchase decision, within limits, theatre retailing levels the playing field, even when there is a price differential that the customer can earn by shopping online.
+While price is of course an element of the purchase decision, within limits, retail theater levels the playing field, even when there is a price differential that the customer can earn by shopping online.

 Engage your customers with information they want in the way they want to receive it.
-Most people today, not just the X, Y and millennial generations, want to research products online.
-That is not going to change, and hoping you can make the sale after they go home and do some more research is not logical.
-Likely, since they have physically seen the products in your store, all you have done by letting them go home and do their research online is enabled them to make their purchases online.
+Most people today want to research products online.
+Hoping you can make the sale after they go home and do more research is not logical.
+Likely, since they have physically seen the products in your store, all you have done by letting them go home and do their research online is enable them to make their purchases online.
 Consider including iPads and other electronic methods that your customers can use while in your stores to compare the features and benefits of the individual products, in the way they want to.
 Rather than fear the Internet as a competitor, consider how you can include it as part of your retailing strategy.

 Critique your store as if you were a customer.
 From the street as you drive by, from your parking lot, and from how you look through your windows – shop your own stores.
 If your signage is old and tired, if you don’t give the customer a reason to stop and come in, they won’t.
-It may sound odd, but blocking your windows with big signage eliminates a customer’s ability to feel the excitement of coming into your store.
-Creating excitement by having a busy store visible to the consumer is necessary for them to even come into your store.
-Think of letting your customers see into your store, and how you can make them feel the excitement as they drive by at 60 miles an hour.
+Blocking windows with large signage eliminates a customer’s ability to feel excited about entering your store.
+A busy store visible to the consumer creates that excitement, and motivates them to come into your store.
+How you can make consumers feel that excitement even as they drive by at 60 miles an hour?
 Learn from Apple – bright lighting attracts more than bugs; bright lighting attracts retail customers.

-You need to have a staff that looks and acts as good as the products you sell.
+Have a staff that looks and acts as good as the products you sell.
 It’s painful to assess the sales associates you have and discover that some of your most loyal employees are no longer additive to your retailing success.
-You need to attract, train, manage, motivate and compensate sales associates who can transition to creating a theatre of retailing in your locations if you want to succeed.
+You need to attract, train, manage, motivate and compensate sales associates who can create retail theater in your locations.
 If staff view digital as a threat and can’t interact with consumers in the way consumers want to shop, they simply can’t become part of your changeover to retail theatre.
 Connecting with a younger and more etail-centric buyer does not require that your sales staff be in their 30s; it only means that they be able to adapt their style and have an impact on the buyer, regardless of their age.

 Let your staff help you consider how information technology can fit into your retail store in assessing how well they can adopt the change.
 Remember, having the customer research the products you sell in the store online is not a threat, if that is how the consumer is comfortable making their buying decision.
 If your sales team can’t move away from selling the features and benefits to consumers as if they were a generic customer and instead move to personalize the selling experience in a way your retail audience wants to buy, they are not going to enable you to transform your approach to retailing.
 Transforming into an interactive selling approach is not an option in the detailing economy; it is essential.